MiltonGreat/Housing-Market/README.md

 ### Key Insights

-- The correlation analysis reveals that square footage has the strongest relationship with property prices.
+- SquareFeet and HomeAge are the most important features influencing property prices.
-- Log-transformed price (LogPrice) allows for more stable and less skewed predictions.
+- The log transformation of the target variable (Price) improved model stability and performance.
-- The Random Forest Regressor model achieves an R² score of approximately 0.50, suggesting room for improvement in model accuracy.
+- Gradient Boosting outperformed Random Forest and XGBoost, demonstrating its effectiveness for this regression task.

 ### Visualizations